By default, the AppDynamics .NET Agent names ASP.NET transactions based upon the URI.

 If you do not want to use the area value in your transaction names, you can omit it.
 Register the

 Configure Transaction Naming for .NET Agent for Linux

-The .NET Agent for Linux can only use MVC area, controller, and action naming.
-It cannot be configured to use the URI.
+The .NET Agent for Linux can use MVC area, Controller, URI, and action naming.
 Register the

 aspdotnet-mvc-naming-controlleraction node property with a value of